 On March 3, 1991, the library accepted the American Savings building and the deed was presented by Ms. Janet Proffitt on April 2.

 In 1986 another referendum passed converting the township library into a Library District.
 A Lincoln Trail Libraries System grant was used to pay for this referendum as well a referendum adding Savoy and Pesotum residents into the District.
 The second referendum failed at that time.
 However, in 1996 Sadorus residents and contiguous landowners were added to the district as were the remaining Village of Savoy residents in 1994.

 In 1997, two generous library patrons from Tolono, left memorials sufficient enough to provide financial resources to build a new 7,950 square foot building.
 These funds were supplemented by a Live and Learn Grant from the Secretary of State’s Office.

-Starting with 2,000 volumes, the library now boasts 31,000 volumes and several collections have been added including audio books, large print books, videos, dvds, cds as well as a variety of programs for children and adults.
+Starting with 2,000 volumes, the library now boasts over 40,000 volumes and several collections have been added including audio books, large print books, videos, dvds, cds as well as a variety of programs for children and adults.

-The Tolono Public Library, with over forty years of generous volunteer efforts, from a group of neighbors to what we know our library to be today we are proud of our legacy.
-Currently, the Tolono Public Library District is very fortunate to have an important and generous affiliate group, The Friends of the Tolono Library.
-This is a group of district residents who volunteer their time and talents to provide additional resources for library patrons.
-In coordination with the Library Staff and Board, Friends organize their own fund raising events as well as volunteer at library functions.
-Their contributions range from serving refreshments at children’s programs to taking library materials to Carle Arbours residents, who otherwise would not be able to take advantage of the Library’s collections.
+In the past, the Tolono Public Library District has been fortunate to have an important and generous affiliate group, The Friends of the Tolono Library.
+This was a group of residents who volunteered their time and talents to provide additional resources for library patrons.
+In coordination with the Library Staff and Board, The Friends of Tolono Library organized their own fundraising events as well as volunteered at library functions.
+With over 40 years of generous volunteer efforts, the library is proud of its legacy and ambitious about its future.